luizcdc/price-sync-acesse-oscar/README.md

-# price-sync-acesse-oscar
+# sync-acesse-oscar

-Serviços de sincronização de tabela de preços entre o ERP Acesse (Brasil Software) e a biblioteca de e-commerce Oscar Django
+Microservices to sync product price data between Acesse ERP software (from Brasil Software) and a system based on the Django Oscar e-commerce library.

+Built with Go, PostgreSQL and SQLC.